DanielCalvo/studies/AWS/UltimateAwsCertifiedSolutionsArchitectAssociate/Section7_Route53/notes.md

 - Route53 is a Managed DNS
 - DNS is a collection of records and rules that help clients understand how to reach a server through a URL
 - Most common records:
-    - A
-    - AAAA
+    - A: Hostname to IPv4
+    - AAAA: Hostname to IPv6
-    - CNAME: URL to URL
+    - CNAME: Hostname to hostname
-    - ALIAS: URL to AWS resource
+    - ALIAS: Hostname to AWS resource

+- Route53 can use:
-- Route 53 can use public domain names that own (or buy)
+    - Public domain names you own (or buy)
+        - application.mypublicdomain.com
-- Private domain names that can be resolved only by your instances in your vpc (ex  myapp.company.internal)
+    - Private domain names that can be resolved by your instances in your VPCs
+        - application.company.internal

 #### Route53 has Advanced features such as:
-- Load Balancing
+- Load Balancing (through DNS, also called client load balancing)
 - Health checks (although limited)
 - Routing policies: Simple, failover, geolocation, latency, weighted and multi value
-- You pay 0.50 USD per hosted zone
+- You pay 0.50 USD per month per hosted zone

 ### 76. Route 53 Hands on
 - Global service
+- Bought a domain!
 - Added an A record through the UI, very easy

 ### 77. Route 53 - EC2 setup
-- Created an instance in Ireland and one in N. Virginia and one in Tokyo
+- Created an instance in Ireland with user data for a web server and one in N. Virginia and one in Tokyo
 - Created an application load balancer in Ireland pointing to one of those EC2 instances

 ### 78. Route 53 - TTL
+- TTL (Time to Live) is the time a client caches a DNS response as to not overload a DNS server
 - When you make a request to a DNS server, you receive the response from the DNS server (like the IP associated with the name) but also the TTL number, which represents a time
 - Whenever you make a DNS change, it will not take place right away, it will take place when the TTL expires on the client side
-- TTL: Time a client caches a DNS response as to not overwhelm a DNS server
 - High TLL: About 24h.
-Less traffic on DNs, but possible chance of outdated records
+Less traffic on DNS, but possible chance of outdated records
 - Low TTL: About 60 seconds.
 Lots of traffic on DNS, but records will be outdated for less time, also easy to change records
 - The `dig` command line tool show's the TTL as cached on your local.
 Neat, I didn't know that.
+- TTL is mandatory for DNS records by the way

 ### 79. CNAME vs Alias
 - Popular question at the exam!
 - AWS resources (load balancer, cloud front, etc) expose an AWS hostname f(ex: lb-123.us-east-2.elb.amazonaws.com) but you want that to be myapp.mydomain.com
+- CNAME:
     - CNAME Points a hostname to another hostname (app.mydomain.com > blabla.anything.com)
-- CNAMES are only for non root domains! (ex: Needs to be something.mydomain.com, it can not be mydomain.com)
+    - **CNAMES are only for non root domains!** (ex: Needs to be something.mydomain.com, it can not be mydomain.com)
     - You can't cant CNAME from myrootdomain.com into a load balancer, for instance
+Alias:
-- ALIAS points a URL to an AWS resource (app.mydomain.com > blabla.anything.com)
+    - Points a hostname to an AWS resource (app.mydomain.com > blabla.anything.com)
-- It works both for root domains and nonroot domains
+    - **Aliases work both for root domains and nonroot domains**
-- Alias is free of charge and has a native health check
+    - Alias is free of charge
+    - Has capabilities for native health checks
+- Differences, as far as the exam is concerned:
+    - If you have a root domain, then you have to use an alias
+    - If it's a non root domain you can use either
     - Possible exam question: "We want to point mydomain.com to our load balancer, do you use CNAME or Alias?"
-You use alias!
+You use Alias!
 CNAMEs don't support root domains!

+#### Hands on
+- Created a CNAME pointing to a LB
+- Created an Alias record pointing to a LB
+- Alias is free though
+- And Alias has the health check functionality
+- If you try to create a CNAME to a root zone you get an error (CNAME not permitted at apex in zone)

-### 188. Routing policy - Simple
+### 80. Routing policy - Simple
 - Maps a domain name to a URL
 - Use it when you need to redirect to a single resource
 - You can't attach health checks to a simple routing policy
 - If multiple values are returned, a random one is chosen by the client

-### 189. Routing policy - weighted
+### 81. Routing policy - weighted
 - Controls the % of requests that will go to a specific endpoint
+- So you can have like
+    - Entry a.myapp.com with a weight of 70
+    - Entry b.myapp.com with a weight of 20
+    - Entry c.myapp.com with a weight of 10
 - You can assign different IP addresses with different weights to a name entry
 - Sum doesn't have to be 100, AWS will sum and work with the average
 - Helpful to test 1% of traffic on a new app version for example